-I’m a huge window shopper.
+I'm a huge window shopper.
 And the internet is the epicenter of window shopping for me.
 One of my favorite things to do is go to a few of my favorite stores (here and here) and put, like, thousands of dollars of clothes, bags, belts into a checkout cart.
-And then….I simply click out and move on with my day.
-It’s almost as if I get the pleasure of shopping without any of the guilt.
-I truly recommend everyone give it a whirl–it’ll make your mind clearer and your soul feel full.
+And then....I simply click out and move on with my day.
+It's almost as if I get the pleasure of shopping without any of the guilt.
+I truly recommend everyone give it a whirl--it'll make your mind clearer and your soul feel full.

 I also do the same thing with food.
 A few hours before lunch when I’m a little hungry, I click over to Foodgawker and start clicking away, drooling and dreaming about my next meal, only to be disappointed with the lackluster options near my work.
 Ugh.
 But I think some of my most awesome food ideas come from straight starvation.